nunnun/push-categorised-message/draft-nakajima-webpush-push-categorized-message.md

 This document describes extentions to that protocol that enables the categorized message delivery based on priority.

-This allows an application to request that a web push server deliver the emergency message to a registered client.
+This allows an application to request that a web push server deliver the prioritized message to a registered client.

 --- middle